-- 32 The faculty administrator shall inform the Academic Secretary in the prescribed format, of the outcome of the assessment for all the formally taught and assessed elements of the award before a results list can be issued.
-No award may be granted unless and until the candidate has completed all the formally assessed and taught elements for the award and has achieved the credits required. - 33 On receipt of a recommendation from the examiners for the award of a diploma and evidence of the candidate's achievement of the necessary taught elements and credits the Academic Secretary shall produce a results list confirming the recommendations of the examiners dated with the date of the recommendation of the examiners.
-The results list shall be signed by the Chair of the Sub-Committee for Supervised Postgraduate Research Study.
+- 32 The faculty administrator shall inform the Academic Registrar in the prescribed format, of the outcome of the assessment for all the formally taught and assessed elements of the award before a results list can be issued.
+No award may be granted unless and until the candidate has completed all the formally assessed and taught elements for the award and has achieved the credits required. - 33 The recommendation from the examiners will go forward to the research degrees examining board alongside evidence of the candidate's achievement of the necessary taught elements and credits, following which a results list will be published.
 This will be passed to the appropriate officer of the University for the production of the certificate.